 There are so many times when I want my camera pointed in two directions during a big wedding moment!
 For example, I often focus on the expression on the bride’s face as she walks down the aisle and have my second shooter capture the groom’s face as he sees her for the first time.

-I work with fixed prime lenses because I think they produce the most beautiful images, but when something is happening quickly, like the bride putting on her dress or the first kiss, I have to choose to between making a tighter shot or a wide one because I can’t zoom in and out simultaneously.
+I work with fixed prime lenses because I think they produce the most beautiful wedding photos, but when something is happening quickly, like the bride putting on her wedding dress or the first kiss, I have to choose to between making a tighter shot or a wide one because I can’t zoom in and out simultaneously.
 With a second shooter, one of us can photograph that lovely tight shot as the dress is zipped up, while the other can be positioned to capture a wide shot focusing on the bride’s, family members and bridal party’s expressions.

 You’ve hired your lead photographer because you trust in their artistic vision and wedding experience, but having a second photographer just brings another perspective and another creative eye to best tell the story of your wedding day.

-Cocktail Hour, Candid Photos and Details
+Cocktail Hour, Candid Wedding Photos and Details

 The hour after the ceremony is usually the time having a second photographer is key.
-Some portion of this time is usually dedicated to making couple’s portraits, and the lead photographer can’t be at the cocktail hour also capturing fun party candid photos.
+Some portion of this time is usually dedicated to making couple’s portraits, and the lead photographer can’t be at the cocktail hour also capturing fun party candid wedding photos.
 Your closest friends are all dressed up and celebrating your wedding, it’s definitely worth having someone there to photograph that!